neytenmht/playlist_sequencing/README.md

 ## Notes

 - The datasets and trained models are not included.
-- The notebook is provided for reference only and cannot be executed as-is.
+- The notebook is provided for reference only and cannot be executed.

 ## Keywords